 Star Parker is one of the names on the short list of national black conservative leaders.
-She is the founder and president of the Center for Urban Renewal and Education (CURE), a Washington, D.C.-based public policy institute that fights poverty and restores dignity through messages of faith, freedom and personal responsibility.
+Star Parker is the founder and president of the Center for Urban Renewal and Education (CURE), a Washington, D.C.-based public policy institute that fights poverty and restores dignity through messages of faith, freedom and personal responsibility.

 Designed and developed by New & Co.